-- .1 Concrete subfloors to be placed a minimum of twenty-eight (28) days prior to the installation of rubber flooring. - .2 Concrete subfloors on or below grade are installed over a suitable moisture retardant membrane. - .3 Water vapor membrane complies with specification in ASTM E1745. - .4 No concrete sealers or curing compounds are applied or mixed with the subfloors. - .5 It is recommended that the HVAC (Heating, Ventilating and Air Conditioning) unit be operational to reflect in-service conditions. - .6 Moisture and alkalinity tests must be preformed.
+- .7 No concrete sealers or curing compounds are applied or mixed with the subfloors. - .8 HVAC (Heating, Ventilating and Air Conditioning) unit must be operational to reflect inservice conditions. - .9 Moisture and alkalinity tests must be performed.
 Moisture vapor emission content of the concrete slab must not exceed the tolerance of the adhesive used, when tested using the anhydrous calcium chloride test as per ASTM F1869 and/or using the in-situ probes test as per ASTM F2170.
-The pH of the concrete slab must be between 7 and 8.5. - .7 Smooth, dense finish, highly compacted with a tolerance of 1/8" in a 10 ft radius (3.2 mm in 3.05 m radius).
+The pH of the concrete slab must be between 7 and 8.5. - .10 Smooth, dense finish, highly compacted with a tolerance of 1/8" in a 10 ft radius (3.2 mm in 3.05 m radius).
 Floor Flatness (FF) and Floor Levelness (FL) numbers are not recognized.